 Drama classes for kids age 5 and up.
 See www.discoveringdrama.com.
 Tel 087 6858457.

 New members welcome.
 See www.wexfordhillwalkingclub.com

 The Ballet Academy, Wexford

-The Ballet Academy has moved to the Youth Arts Studio, Pinewood Business Park, Wexford (beside Lidl).
+The Ballet Academy, Westpoint Business Park, Clonard, Wexford.
 Under the charming and very experienced Dara Pierce students are assured of top class tuition and guidance.
 Weekly classes for ages 3-18 years.
 Tel 087 9871793. http://theballetacademy.ie

 Irish Music Blog - www.nialler9.com

 Read about an album getting rave reviews in America and read the sad story of the guy behind it, Roky Erickson.
 Then go visit one of the sites streaming the hypnotic track Goodbye Sweet Dreams.